 Ted Cruz: This logo has too much going on.
 The sizing proportions are off, the use of gray for both the name and election year is boring, and the flag illustration is confusing.
 It almost appears to be a burning American flag.
 Needless to say, that's not the ideal image to have associated with a presidential candidate.

 Marco Rubio: Rubio's logo feels empty and juvenile.
 Most notably, the worst part of its design is the fact that the use of the contiguous United States to dot the “i" in Rubio leaves out Alaska and Hawaii.
 Ultimately, the logo doesn't tell a story—it's just a name.

 Even if you're not running for president, you still need a great logo.
 GraphicSprings offers a free logo maker.
-Click here to create your new logo for free.
+Try our logo design software to create your new logo for free.
 Our easy-to-use interface guarantees a quick logo design in 10 minutes or less!

 Note: These evaluations are based solely on logo design and don't reflect any political affiliations or endorsements.
 However, we definitely endorse checking out GraphicSprings' free politics logos here.